-Daytona 500 – Surprising Winners and Drivers Who Have Never Won the ‘Great American Race’
+Daytona 500 – Surprising Winners and Losers of the ‘Great American Race’

 Top 5 Suprising Winners

 In only his second Sprint Cup start ever, Bayne won the 2011 Daytona 500 by using the tandem draft on the last two laps in one of the most surprising wins in NASCAR history.
 Unfortunately for him, it’s his only career win to this day.

 Cope basically stole one from Dale Earnhardt Sr. back in 1990.
 On the last lap of the race, ‘The Intimidator’ was leading on the last lap when he cut a tire, and Cope cruised to a gifted win.

 Waltrip had one of the most bitter sweet wins in NASCAR history.
 The winner of, now two, Daytona 500’s, got his first one in 2001.
 That was the same year that his boss and friend, Dale Earnhardt Sr. lost his life on the last lap of the race.

 The older brother of Jeff Burton won the Daytona 500 in 2002.
 It was the first year without longtime favorite Dale Earnhardt Sr, who crashed on the last lap of the 2001 Daytona 500.
 He won one more time that year but hasn’t tasted victory since then.

 It wasn’t so much a surprise that he won the Daytona 500 in 1998, but it was how long it took for him to win it.
 Earnhardt lost the Daytona 500 in every way a driver can lose a race.
 Either he would cut a tire, crash, or simply be passed on the last lap.
 It is sort of ironic, that the track that took him so long to win the big race on, was the track that sadly took his life.